-A New Record By Hrithik Roshan's 'Super 30': First Bollywood Film To Be Made Tax-free In 8 States!
+A New Record By Hrithik Roshan's 'Super 30': First Bollywood Film To Be Made Tax-Free In 8 States!

-Climbing it's way to glory and eminence, Hrithik Roshan's 'Super 30' becomes the first Bollywood movie to get tax-free in eight states.
-Starting off with Bihar, now the film is tax-free in the states of Rajasthan, Uttar Pradesh, Gujarat, Maharashtra, Delhi, Jammu & Kashmir, and most recently, Haryana.
+Climbing its way to glory and eminence, Hrithik Roshan's 'Super 30' becomes the first Bollywood movie to get tax-free in eight states.
+Starting with Bihar, now the film is tax-free in Rajasthan, Uttar Pradesh, Gujarat, Maharashtra, Delhi, Jammu & Kashmir, and most recently, Haryana.

 'Super 30' is being widely-discussed and getting more fame for all the right reasons and it's basking in its glory with appreciations and accolades from all quarters.

-The buzz created by 'Super 30' is surely massive and its a moment of pride and celebration for the officials of the country, teachers, bureaucrats and all the segments of the society for the story of the triumph of spirit has been on a winning streak.
+The buzz created by 'Super 30' is surely massive and it's a moment of pride and celebration for the officials of the country, teachers, bureaucrats and all segments of the society for the story of the triumph of spirit has been on a winning streak.

 Speaking about the film's success, Hrithik was recently quoted as saying by Hindustan Times, "It does the most important thing to an artiste - reaffirms your instincts and processes.
 When that happens, you feel satisfied, and feel, 'ki yaar main sahi hoon.
 There's also a feeling of vindication.
 Actually, success does a lot of things.
 It is not just about box-office numbers, the appreciation, and encouragement that the actor inside me is getting makes me feel that I was right and my instincts worked.
-And that's a very important emotion."
+And that's a very important emotion." (sic)

-The movie was released on 12 July, and is still running successfully being a massive hit and is inching closer to the bracket of 140 crores, garnering praise and love from all around the world and maintaining a stronghold over the box office with an upward growth in numbers, praises and everything!
+The movie released on July 12, and is still running successfully and is inching closer to the bracket of Rs 140 crore, garnering praise and love from all around the world and maintaining a stronghold over the box office with an upward growth in numbers, praises and everything!

 Hrithik Roshan's Mother Pinky Roshan Dances To 'Jugraafiya' To Celebrate 'Super 30' Success